KingDzx/KingDzx.github.io/about.md

 permalink: /about/
 ---

 Hey there!
-My name is Zachary, I'm from Trinidad and Tobago and I love programming, EDM, Pokemon, anime and the lost goes onnnnnnn
+My name is Zachary, I'm from Trinidad and Tobago and I love programming, EDM, Pokemon, anime and the list goes onnnnnnn

 ### Contact me